Salem al-Hazmi: Attacks

 On September 11, 2001, al-Hazmi boarded American Airlines Flight 77.
 Airport surveillance video from Dulles International Airport in Northern Virginia shows two of the five hijackers, including Salem al-Hazmi, being pulled aside to undergo additional scrutiny after setting off metal detectors.
+Additionally, Salem al-Hazmi got selected for CAPPS because he did not have valid photo identification and he could not understand English.

+Information about the recovery of al-Hazmi's remains (318 and 1066) from a Moussaoui trial presentation.

 The flight was scheduled to depart at 08:10, but ended up departing 10 minutes late from Gate D26 at Dulles.
 The last normal radio communications from the aircraft to air traffic control occurred at 08:50:51.
 At 08:54, Flight 77 began to deviate from its normal, assigned flight path and turned south, and then hijackers set the flight's autopilot heading for Washington, D.C.
 Passenger Barbara Olson called her husband, United States Solicitor General Theodore Olson, and reported that the plane had been hijacked and that the assailants had box cutters and knives.
 At 09:37, American Airlines Flight 77 crashed into the west facade of the Pentagon, killing all 64 aboard (including the hijackers), along with 125 on the ground in the Pentagon.
 In the recovery process at the Pentagon, remains of all five Flight 77 hijackers were identified through a process of elimination, as not matching any DNA samples for the victims, and put into custody of the FBI.
-Forensics teams confirmed that it seemed two of the hijackers were brothers, based on their DNA similarities.
+Forensics teams confirmed that it seemed two of the hijackers were brothers, based on their DNA similarities. al-Hazmi's wallet was found on September 21, 2001, at the Pentagon, Section B, 1st floor South, column 5D.
+The wallet contained his USA ID Systems New Jersey Photo Identification Card which was not actually a valid form of identification, VISA check card from Hudson United Bank, Gold's Gym membership card which was partially destroyed, the business card of a Guest Service Manager at the Holiday Inn in Wayne, New Jersey, several stuck together checks, various pieces of paper, and three photographs of individuals whose identity the FBI could not determine.
+His Virginia Identification Card was not found in his wallet.